amar47shah/follower-maze/README.md

 * What if a client connects with a user id already in use?
 * What if a client connects with a user id that is malformed?
 * What if a client disconnects before the events are all consumed?
-* What if a event is duplicated?
-* What if two (different) events have the same sequence number?

-Improvements:
+Future work:

 * Error handling
   * handle common scenarios, like those above
   * release resources, such as connection handles

+* Restricting duplicates
+  * filter exact duplicates in the result of dequeueAll
+  * determine rule to choose between different events with same sequence number

 * Memory Profiling and Optimization
   * investigate whether strict data types would lower memory usage